 UAL's teaching qualifications are recognised by AdvanceHE as part of the accredited University continuing professional development framework.

 Fellowship via the PgCert

 If you do at least 35 annual hours of HE teaching or learning support* and you successfully complete the PgCert's Teaching and Learning unit you will gain Associate Fellowship (AFHEA).

 If you complete the PgCert and are eligible, you will attend a Professional Dialogue meeting to review your coursework and assess your application for Fellowship (FHEA).
-If you are successful you will have FHEA status conferred along with your PgCert.
+If you are successful you will gain FHEA status along with your PgCert.

 *HE teaching or learning support includes all kinds of pedagogic work for courses at FHEQ Level 4 or above, or on CPD for academic and/or learning support staff.